mādhaü

 manmukh

-manmukh, self-centered beings, the beings who are driven by self-centeredness.
+Manmukh, self-centered beings, the beings who are driven by self-centeredness.

 Grammar : noun, nominative case; masculine, plural.